 Editor in Chief

-Robin E. Brenner is Teen Librarian at the Brookline Public Library in Massachusetts.
+Robin E. Brenner is the Head of Reference and Programming at the Woburn Public Library in Massachusetts.
+Previously she served as the Teen Librarian at the Brookline Public Library for 18 years.
 She has chaired the American Library Association Great Graphic Novels for Teens Selection List Committee, the Margaret A. Edwards Award Committee, and served on the Michael L. Printz Award Committee.
-She is currently the President of the Graphic Novels and Comics Round Table for ALA.
+She is currently the Past-President of the Graphic Novels and Comics Round Table for ALA.
 She was a judge for the 2007 Eisner awards, helped judge the Boston Globe Horn Book Awards in 2011, and contributes to the Good Comics for Kids blog at School Library Journal.
 She regularly gives lectures and workshops on graphic novels, manga, and anime at comics conventions including New York and San Diego Comic-Con and at the American Library Association’s conferences.
 Her guide, Understanding Manga and Anime (Libraries Unlimited, 2007), was nominated for a 2008 Eisner Award.